bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 has promised to accept, it MUST treat this as stream error of type SIP3_HEADER_TOO_LARGE, and discard the response.

 {{Section 4.2 of QPACK}} describes the definition of two unidirectional stream types for the encoder and decoder streams.
-The values of the types are identical when used with SIP/3, see {{unidirectional-streams}}.
+The values of these stream types are identical when used with SIP/3, see {{unidirectional-streams}}.

+The static table defined in {{Appendix A of QPACK}} is designed for use with HTTP and, as such, contains header fields that are of little interest to SIP endpoints. {{static-table}} in this document defines a replacement static table that MUST be used by SIP/3 transport clients and servers.

 To bound the memory requirements of the decoder for the QPACK dynamic table, the decoder limits the maximum value the encoder is permitted to set for the dynamic table capacity, as specified in {{Section 3.2.3 of QPACK}}.
 The dynamic